 The desired method of dithering is selected in the Equipment > Guider tab.

 This is the typical scenario for most users.
-The user has a single main camera, a guide camera, and is using PHD2 for guiding.
-At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and signal PHD2 to begin a dither operation.
+The user has a single main camera, a guide camera, and a supported guiding application.
+At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and trigger a dither operation.
 Photography resumes when the dither operation is completed.

 Synchronized Dithering with PHD2#